 - In the WWII RTS game Men of War: Assault Squad and it's sequel, a 1940s Singapore is one of the scenarios, featuring the playable attacking Imperial Japanese Army against the defending Commonwealth forces.
 It is depicted as a generic lush jungle terrain map and the British forces in possession of far too many tanks stationed there at the time in real life (read: zero).

 - Under One Roof - A longrunning sitcom that featured the Tan family, who live in a HDB flat in Bishan.
 Tan Ah Teck (played by Moses Lim) is the awesome, if overweight, father of the house, with many a humorous aesop, all of which taking place "Long, long ago, in the Southern province of China."

 - Phua Chu Kang - A sitcom (starring Gurmit Singh) about an Ah Beng construction contractor, his inept employees, and his family.
 Season One features a lot of Singlish, which was later cut as part of the government's Speak Good English campaign.
 They handwave the dropping of Singlish by claiming that Chu Kang was sent for English lessons between seasons.

-- Gotcha - a now-defunct show akin to Just for Laughs and Candid Camera.
+- Gotcha - a now-defunct show akin to Just for Laughs: Gags and Candid Camera.

 - The Unbeatables - a Chinese-language drama with amazing gambling stunts, which starred two Great Old Names of Caldecott Hill, Zoe Tay and Li Nanxing.